emacs-mirror/emacs/mps/manual/source/topic/frame.rst

     It is illegal to pop frames out of order (so the sequence "A = push; B = push; pop A; pop B" is illegal) or to pop the same frame twice (so the sequence "A = push, pop A, pop A" is illegal).

-.. c:function:: mps_res_t mps_ap_frame_push(mps_frame_t *frame_o, mps_ap_t ap)

-    Declare a new :term:`allocation frame` and push it onto an :term:`allocation point's <allocation point>` frame stack.

-    ``frame_o`` points to a location that will hold the new frame if the function is successful.

-    ``ap`` is the allocation point in which the new frame is declared.

-    Returns a :term:`result code`.
-The creation of new frames (which is implicit in the action of this function) can consume resources, so this function can fail because there are insufficient resources, or if the correct protocol is not followed by the :term:`client program`.

-.. c:type:: mps_frame_t

-    The type of :term:`allocation frames <allocation frame>`.

-    An allocation frame is a marker that can pushed onto an :term:`allocation point` by calling :c:func:`mps_ap_frame_push`,
-    and then popped by calling :c:func:`mps_ap_frame_pop` to indicate that all blocks allocated on the allocation point are :term:`dead` (in the case of :term:`manual <manual memory management>` pools), or very likely dead (in the case of :term:`automatic <automatic memory management>` pools).

-    Allocation frames can be used by the :term:`client program` to efficiently implement stack-like patterns of allocation.